By Jason HallFeb 7, 2021

 The victory was Brady’s first as a member of the Buccaneers after joining the franchise in March following 20 seasons with the New England Patriots.

-Brady now owns a 7-3 record all-time in the NFL’s biggest game and surpassed his own previous record for most Super Bowl wins by a quarterback (6) set in February 2019.
+Brady now owns a 7-3 record all-time in the NFL’s biggest game and surpassed his own previous record for most Super Bowl wins by a quarterback (6) set in February 2019 (you can get more information related to Super Bowl on this blog).
 The 43-year-old also broke his own record as the oldest quarterback to both start and win a Super Bowl also set in 2019.
-It’s wins like these that get bookmakers ready for the new season, meaning that they can check out NFL 2021 tips for bookies so they can promote them through the correct platforms.
+It is wins like these that get bookmakers ready for the new season, meaning that they can check out NFL 2021 tips for bookies so they can promote them through the correct platforms.

 Tight end Rob Gronkowski, who also joined the Buccaneers after previously spending his entire career in New England and coming out retirement this past offseason, caught two of Brady’s three touchdown passes during the Bucs’ Super Bowl victory.